collins410/TechDegree-Project-3/README.md

     -User input is validated
     -Messages are displayed for incorrect input
-    -Name field cannot be blank
+    -The Name field cannot be blank
-    -Email field must be of a valid emaail format (existance of the email account is not validated) -At least 1 checkbox must be selected in the Activites section -Only one form of payment is accepted
+    -The Email field must be of a valid email format (existance of the email account is not validated) -At least 1 checkbox must be selected in the Activites section -Only one form of payment is accepted